-SEPTEMBER 22, 2021: Back to School Night, CYC's biggest annual fundraiser, is on Wednesday, September…
+SEPTEMBER 22, 2021: Back to School Night, CYC's biggest annual fundraiser, took place on Wednesday,…

 APRIL 29, 2021: Leaders across Colorado joined us on Thursday, April 29 to talk through innovation in education.
 We looked at the disparities brought to light as a result of remote learning, innovative practices schools/community organizations have adopted, and how we move forward with more equitable and collaborative practices as a community.
 Our VIRTUAL panel also included student voice, so catch up by watching the recording!

 Click the button below to watch the webinar recording.

 “[The pandemic] really put awareness on the inequities we have and that we need to do a better job of closing those inequities and gaps in the future.”
 “I hope that the reimagined future is that we have this hybrid idea and we unbundle learning and engage families in what they think is good for their students.” – Katy Anthes, PhD., Commissioner at the Colorado Department of Education

 “This pandemic has really validated the fact that these students are much more than just students; they’re siblings, employees, and they’re people who are truly pioneering this new way of learning.” – Gabriella DeLeon, CYC AmeriCorps member serving at Montbello Career & Technical High School

 “The big takeaway from the pandemic is relationships and workplace learning.
 So many kids had to get jobs and schools finding ways to value and give credit for that and turn those into learning experiences became essential.” – Ben Cairns, Principal at Lake County High School